 An accountant’s job description is to help businesses make crucial financial decisions.
 This is done through a variety of tasks that include collecting and tracking finances for the company.
 They are also responsible for finding any mistakes and making corrections to financial records.

 Most people think an accountant just crunches numbers.
 While it is partially true that an accountant works with a company’s financial data as a large part of their job, it involves a lot more.
-An accountant fulfills a critical role for a business that involves many more skills, including problem-solving.
+An accountant fulfills a critical role in a business that involves many more skills, including problem-solving.
 They help leverage assets, manage budgets, achieve financial efficiency, and maximize investments, too.
 An accountant’s job description and roles go far beyond what most people understand.
 For instance, an accountant must ensure that all the financial records made for the business comply with local and federal laws.

 Along with recording and monitoring the various financial transactions that occur at a business daily, accountants also produce numerous financial reports, help with tax information and filing, and have many other crucial roles for a company.
-Much of what an accountant does on a day-to-day basis shapes the company.
+Much of what an accountant does on a day-to-day basis shape the company.
 For instance, their reports provide essential information that helps managers, owners, and investors make business decisions.

 What is an Accountant?